junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Maybe not," Sam says beside them.
 "There is another."
 He gives Dean and Cas a look.

 Lucifer squints at them, "Wait, Michael?
 You're talking about *Michael*?
-My douchebag brother Michael who's rotting in the Cage?
+My douchebag brother Michael who's rotting in the Cage, drooling and touching himself everyday?
 And you think *he* has brighter lights than *me*?"
 He looks insulted.

 Dean tilts his head in Lucifer's direction, telling Sam, "He's not wrong."

 But Cas says, low and urgent, "Is he?
 If Lucifer is only half his light, and with the affect of Cage, Michael would also be weakened, we may actually need both of them.
-The angel infection comes from Darkness, we would have need God to cure it.
+The angel infection comes from Darkness, we would have needed God to cure it.
 Now that we can only get archangels, one is probably not enough."

 "No, we are not getting Michael out of Cage.
 Out of question."
 Dean tells them firmly.
 "Am I the only one didn't forget the last time those two are in the same room?
 That didn't work so well!"

 "You're afraid," Lucifer laughs suddenly with realization.
 "You are afraid Michael would jump you the moment he's out.
 Had to say, learn from your brother, Dean.
 Sam doesn't have any issue walking around me."

 "Shut up," Dean glares at him outrageously, then turns to Sam.
-"Tell him to shut the fuck up!
-Okay, enough talking!
+"Tell him to shut the fuck up!"
+Then back to both of them, "Come on, it's like putting two nuclear together and hope they don't explode!
+What's the odds?"

+"But Dean --"

+"Okay, enough talking!
 We're NOT getting Michael out of Cage.
-Come on, it's like putting two nuclear together and hope they don't explode!
-What's the odds?
 End of discussion!"
 His hands fidget on his flannel.
 "I'll see if we can grab some sorry-ass demonic soul for him to chew on, to start with."

 "Dean, we may not have enough time for him to recover even if we did -- " Cas starts.

-"I said, we are done here."
-Dean swallows.
+Dean closes his eyes, shaking his head, taking a long breath.
+"One thing I know for sure from the past ten years -- we go down that road, some of us are gonna end up bloody -- first time round was you," he points at Sam, then at Cas, "-- second time was you, and then Sam again, and you again...
+It's like we've been taking turns to get the Death number.
+I lost count of how many times and how many people we've lost.
+If there is any other way, *any* at all, we're *not* putting Michael and Lucifer in the same room.
+For once, we are all here and alive, I'd like to keep it that way, you hear me?"

+Sam swallows.
+Cas nods slightly with drooping eyes.

+"I still think you're afraid of Michael.
+You can't hide from him forever --" Lucifer comments observantly.

+"You shut up," Sam points at him.
+And the Devil is muted.

-A phone ring saves them the more argue that might would have come.
+A phone ring saves them from more argues that might would have come.
 Sam's phone vibrates on the desk.
-He picks up.
+He picks it up.

-"Sam --" Jody's voice comes out of the speaker, muffled, troubled.
+"Sam --" Jody's voice comes out of the speaker, muffled and tired.
 "Do you mind come over?
 Bobby is here, and a few other folks you guys might want to meet."

 <br>

-**Words after the chapter:**
+**Words after the chapter/act:**

 About the quoted lyrics, they are actually mostly real songs from real band (that are actually beautiful metal songs that I enjoyed).